 The rustic and quirky Helsett Farmhouse offers the true farm holiday.
 Located in magical countryside a few miles south of Boscastle, this working small holding will absorb you into farm life where your worries will slip away.
 Life slows down here, but your senses will come alive!

-Discounts available for couples using one bedroom only and for up to four using two bedrooms only, staying for 7 nights outside the peak season.
+Discounts available for couples staying for 7 nights, using one room only outside the peak season.

 Immaculately presented studio cottage at one end of a traditional long house.
 Fabulous base to explore this region of Cornwall and less than 2 miles from the stunning village of Boscastle.
 Dog friendly with garden.